Skip to main menu Skip to content Skip to footer

 7. Understand the Individual Education Plan.

 You must become familiar with the IEP process in order to effectively advocate for a child with a learning disorder.
 An IEP is a personalized education plan that takes into account a child’s specific needs and outlines a modified curriculum with practical goals for academic success.
 Parents, teachers, special education experts, and any other specialists on a child’s team should participate in the development of the IEP.
-They should also carefully monitor the child’s progress on the IEP, assess whether he is meeting educational goals, and coordinate more support if needed.
+They should also carefully monitor the child’s progress on the IEP, assess whether they are meeting educational goals, and coordinate more support if needed.

 8. Monitor your child’s moods.

-This article was last reviewed or updated on November 6, 2023.
+This article was last reviewed or updated on December 10, 2024.